Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 We want tests that don't require any user input and test the basic functionality of the application.
 For example `foo build-foo input.foo` is a good test and (despite their widespread use) `foo --version` and `foo --help` are bad tests.
 However, a bad test is better than no test at all.

 See [cmake](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/cmake.rb) for an example of a formula with a good test.
-A basic `CMakeLists.txt` file is written CMake uses it to generate Makefiles.
+The formula writes a basic `CMakeLists.txt` file into the test directory then calls CMake to generate Makefiles.
 This test checks that CMake doesn't e.g. segfault during basic operation.
+Another good example is [tinyxml2](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/tinyxml2.rb), which writes a small C++ source file into the test directory, compiles and links it against the tinyxml2 library and finally checks that the resulting program runs successfully.

 ## Manuals